UT-ADL/milrem_visual_offroad_navigation/README.md

 The models were tested both off-policy and on-policy.
 Off-policy means that the model was applied to recorded data, the model's actions were just visualized, but not actuated.
 On-policy means that the model’s actions were actually actuated on the robot.

-**Off-policy results**
+For on-policy testing we recorded a fixed route, took goal images at fixed intervals and measured success rate in navigating to every goal image along the route.
+Basically it shows how well the model understands the direction of goal image and how well detect it can detect if the goal was reached.
+The operator intervened when the robot was going completely off the path and guided it back to the track.
+Sometimes the robot failed to detect the goal, but was driving in the right direction and successfully recognized the subsequent goal.
+Then the goal was not marked as achieved, but no intervention was necessary.

+##### Off-policy results

+The videos below show models applied to pre-recorded data.
 In the videos green trajectory represents ground truth, red trajectory represents goal-conditioned predicted trajectory (many in case of NoMaD), blue represents sampled possible trajectories.

 | Model | Video |
 | ----- | ----- |